How to Follow the News Without Social Media in 2026

 Social media was never designed to inform you — it was designed to engage you.
 The algorithm doesn't care whether a story is important, accurate, or relevant.
 It cares whether you'll click, share, or argue about it.

 The good news: there are better ways to stay informed in 2026.
 Here's how to build a news diet that respects your time and attention.
+(New to the alternative?
+Start with our beginner's guide to what an RSS feed is.)

 Step 1: Choose Your Sources Deliberately